Copper Mountain, Wyoming, USA

 Neutron Energy brought back geologist Jim Davis and re-evaluated all the historical data which was summarized in a 2008 technical report.

-- Suggested the equivalent uranium grades used in the historic resources were conservative and noted that fluorometric analyses suggested higher grades but were disregarded.
+- Suggested the equivalent uranium grades used in the historic estimation were conservative and noted that fluorometric analyses suggested higher grades but were disregarded (Davis & Wilton, 2010).

-- Recommended various programs targeting the three styles of uranium deposits.
+- Recommended various programs targeting various styles of uranium mineralization.

 Importance

-- Historic drilling mainly targeted graniterelated mineralization (e.g. North Canning).
+- Historic drilling at Copper Mtn. mainly targeted granite-related mineralization (e.g. North Canning).

 - Uranium mineralization hosted in faults and fractures.